 OraVet Dental Hygiene Chews for Medium Dogs

 If your pup has bad breath, these treats might be the answer because they are one of the only veterinarian-recommended dental chews that contain delmopinol, an ingredient found in human dental products.
 This ingredient helps form a barrier around your dog’s teeth and protects against the bacteria that leads to bad breath.
-The chews also help dislodge plaque, so they’ll help keep your dog’s teeth clean too.
+The dog chews for bad breath also help dislodge plaque, so they’ll help keep your dog’s teeth clean too.

 Highlights